Bipolar starts out rather calm. In the open field at the top of Sunbridge Hills Conservation Area

 This is where the aggressive side of Bipolar begins.
 The trail goes steeply straight over the edge.
 Carefully choose your line through some chunky rock in the runout that has a slight right turn through it.
 It will flatten out where it intersects with the main loop so, watch for cross traffic.

 After the intersection, there is a rock ledge to deal with.
-It is a great drop option but there is an easier line right down the center if you're too shaken from the last steep bit.
-Right after that is another rock feature that is rollable or sendy.
+The "A" line is a steep drop straight off.
+Go left for the "B" line.
+Right after the ledge, on the "B" line, is another rock feature that is rollable or sendy.
 However, a go around is provided around the left side if you can't set up properly because of the rock ledge.

 Bipolar intersects Lowrider